metrica-sports/sample-data/README.md

 ## Future plans
 - We will try to add data for more games in the future.
 - We will try to add (may be in another repo) scripts to get started analyzing this data.
+- To stay up to date with news and additions, follow https://twitter.com/brunodagnino